charlesreid1-docker/pod-charlesreid1/d-mediawiki/Skins.md

 - Rebuild the MW container while the docker pod is still running (won't effect the docker pod)
 - When finished rebuilding the MW container, restart the docker pod.

+The skin currently in use is in `charlesreid1-config/mediawiki/skins/Bootstrap2`

+To rebuild and then restart the pod:

 ```
 # switch to main pod directory
 cd ../